netpipe/Luna/README.md

 GAME folder is just for the binary and the rest of the media in there is old and for porting only, had to use ../media folder instead to be emscripten compatible.

-Engine itself is zlib licence.
+Engine itself is zlib/bsd/apache/irrlicht licence. but there have been GPL in the ../media/lib/ folder. thats ok the engine should still be able to run without most of it so just strip it out when distributing, should not be an issue in final version.

 You will need these aswell most of it compiles with codeblocks, the occasional project may still use cmake. also there are cb to makefile converters if you want them.

+if you want to lessen

 https://github.com/tecan/LunaLibs
 https://github.com/tecan/IrrlichtDemos